Understand hard vs. soft herbs

 - Basil is excellent thinly sliced and scattered across your next salad or anything Italian.

-- Mint is wonderful as a refreshing garnish for desserts but is also our favorite herb to use for summer cocktails as well as garnishing Asian stir-fries and soups.
+- Mint is wonderful as a refreshing garnish for desserts but is also our favorite to use for summer cocktails as well as garnishing Asian stir-fries and soups.

 - Oregano pairs wonderfully with beans and beautifully accents the flavor of seasonal tomatoes.